Mount Gangapurna

 • NRP 300 For SAARC Countries

 Journey to the Annapurna Circuit requires trekking with an expert Licensed Guide and Porter for your safety and security reasons, especially for trekkers doing the Circuit trek.
-The guide provided to you is experienced professionals who provide you valuable insights into the local culture, history, and geography, along with ensuring your safety by navigating you through challenging trails and managing all the permits for you.
+The guide provided to you is an experienced professionals who provide you with valuable insights into the local culture, history, and geography, along with ensuring your safety by navigating you through challenging trails and managing all the permits for you.
 Similarly, Porter carries all your heavy luggage and gear to make your journey more comfortable.
 Therefore, Annapurna Circuit Trek is required to be done via a registered trekking agency, where you are provided with a licensed Guide and Porters to make your challenging journey easier and more comfortable.

-Gear and Packing required for the Annapurna Circuit Trek
+Gear and Packing Required for the Annapurna Circuit Trek

 For a safe and comfortable journey in the Annapurna Circuit, you must be trekking with all the required gear as well as packing based on your needs and preferences.
 Proper Gear and Packing help you for a stress-free experience in the Annapurna range of Nepal.
 Below are some of the Gear and packing you might need for a better trekking experience in the Himalayas.